 We recently spent a week at sea onboard MSC Preziosa sailing the Northern Europe route.

-We were all first time cruisers so no one was really sure what to expect.
-Pre-embarkation research told me that MSC is known as a laid back, budget friendly cruise line and we found that really appealing.
+We were all first time cruisers so we embarked with no preconceived ideas about what to expect and open minds to the whole experience.
+Pre-booking research told me that MSC is known as a laid back, budget friendly cruise line and we found that really appealing.

-If you’re considering a first cruise with MSC, or are a seasoned cruiser looking to try out an Northern Pearls cruise, I hope you’ll find this review useful.
+Whether you’re considering a first cruise with MSC, or are a seasoned cruiser looking to try out this relaxed cruise line, I hope you’ll find this review useful.

 Northern Europe Cruise onboard MSC Preziosa

-The Northern Pearls cruise is a 7 night sailing departing from Southampton.
-The cruise includes shore days in Hamburg, Rotterdam, Zeebrugge & Le Havre plus two full sea days.
+The Northern Europe cruise, also known as the ‘ Northern Pearls’ cruise is a 7 night sailing departing from Southampton.
+The cruise includes shore days in Hamburg, Rotterdam, Zeebrugge & Le Havre plus two full days at sea.
+It’s a great option for travellers wanting a mix of city days with onboard downtime.

 I’d seen some mixed reviews about MSC generally, but this sailing was a bargain (especially considering we travelled over half term) and a cruise has long been on my travel wish list, so I was happy to give it a go.